-As part of an initial screening process, the steering committee used the methodology developed by Wisconsin Emergency Management1 to evaluate 14 natural hazards that were initially identified as a potential threat.
+As part of an initial screening process, the steering committee used the methodology developed by Wisconsin Emergency Management to evaluate 14 natural hazards that were initially identified as a potential threat.
 The members of the steering committee used a group consensus process to assign a numeric value to the factors listed in Table 5-1 to help determine those hazards that warrant the most attention on a countywide basis.
+The most recent steering committee review in 2024 resulted in minor adjustments in individual scores.